top of page

 Our recent endeavor was becoming certified through A Greener World as an Animal Welfare Approved farm.
 By obtaining this certificate, it states that our practices are in the best interest of the animal and guarantees that our animals are raised sustainably and on pasture their entire lives.

-The common goal of the farm is to operate as self-sufficiently, sustainably, and holistically as possible.
+The goal of the farm is to operate as self-sufficiently, sustainably, and holistically as possible.
 Each animal plays a role in maintaining the land, controlling pests, and providing a good or service for the farm.
 You can view our products made on the farm, by the farm.
-Enjoy woolen good, fresh eggs, and meat, right from our own backyard.
+Enjoy woolen goods, fresh eggs, and meat, right from our own backyard.

 bottom of page